urgent-challenge/urgent2024/_pages/data.md

 > For participants who need access to the WSJ data, please reach out to the organizers ([urgent.challenge@gmail.com](mailto:urgent.challenge@gmail.com)) for a temporary license supported by LDC.
 >
 > We also allow participants to simulate their own RIRs using existing tools<d-footnote>For example, <a href="https://github.com/ehabets/RIR-Generator">RIR-Generator</a>, <a href="https://github.com/LCAV/pyroomacoustics">pyroomacoustics</a>, <a href="https://github.com/DavidDiazGuerra/gpuRIR">gpuRIR</a>,  and so on.</d-footnote> for generating the training data.
+> The participants can also propose publicly available real recorded RIRs to be included in the above data list during the grace period (See [`Timeline`](/urgent2024/timeline)).
+> Note: If participants used additional RIRs to train their model, the related information should be provided in the README.yaml file in the submission.
+Check the [template](/urgent2024/template) for more information.

 ### Pre-processing